What is the treatment time?

-I recommend if you have any questions or concerns about your animal’s health that a consultation with your veterinarian be considered first.
-Massage and aromatherapy are complimentary therapies that are meant to assist self- healing.
-Massage professionals are not qualified to treat, diagnose, or give prognosis of any injury or illness.
-I will gladly partner with your veterinarian and other healthcare professionals, farrier, caretakers and trainers to ensure that your horse or dog receives the best possible care.
+I recommend if you have any questions or concerns about your animal’s health that consultation with your veterinarian is considered first.
+Massage and aromatherapy are complementary therapies that are meant to assist self- healing.
+Massage professionals are not qualified to treat, diagnose, or give a prognosis of any injury or illness.
+I will gladly partner with your veterinarian and other healthcare professionals, farrier, caretakers, and trainers to ensure that your horse or dog receives the best possible care.

 What is your payment policy?

 Thank you for choosing me to help your animal.
 Payment is required at the time of service.
 I accept cash, check, or credit card.